PaulWells/Chess/README.md

 # Todo
 Change Moves from a vector to a set
 ChessBoard should always be passed by reference
+Only one of each type of MoveFinder should be used.

 Add MoveApplicator
  - Applies / Undoes Moves